 Wild yeast and spontaneous fermentations, which are today one of the key points of the natural wine movement, are linked to ancestral Mediterranean traditions that remain a source of culture and inspiration for many winegrowers all over the world.

 Known in Sicily by different names (Insolia, Ansolia, ‘Nzolia vranca), Inzolia is a white grape variety anciently brought by Greeks.
-It is also grown in Tuscany (Ansonica), and in different wine regions of Western Mediterranean.
+It grows also in Tuscany (Ansonica), and in several wine regions of Western Mediterranean.

 Where does the color of wine come from?
 What is white and red winemaking?
 What does "orange wine" mean?

 These are the most asked questions during this summer's visits at Cantine Barbera.

 Perricone [PEH-reeh-KO’-neh] is a red grape variety that is indigenous to Western Sicily.
 It has been cultivated for centuries in the “golden triangle” between Palermo, Trapani and Agrigento.

 Thanks to the beautiful weather of the past week, the vineyards are now covered with herbs and wild flowers and it’s finally time for bud break

 A late spring is quite uncommon in Menfi.